Dr. Sharon Claffey

 Dr. Claffey's research focuses on social support among couples.
 Specifically, she examines the division of household labor, perceived fairness, and distress.
 Dr. Claffey's work has been published in Sex Roles, a peer-reviewed journal.
 Her work has also been published as a chapter in two books: Gender Identity, Psychology, and Lifestyle and Focus on Lifestyle and Health Research.

 Dr. Claffey has also conducted research in academic settings.
 She examined a team based learning approach (similar to a flipped classroom) in her classes to determine how it compares to traditional classroom experiences for students' grades and classroom satisfaction.
-Current research is focusing on academic motivation and achievement for different kinds of students.
+In collaboration with Dr. Ruby Vega, Dr. Claffey is currently investigating potential predictors of student success in research methods and statistics in the psychology major with an emphasis on success and completion pathways for students of color.